ms609/TreeDist/cran-comments.md

 ## R CMD check results
 There were no ERRORs, WARNINGs or NOTEs.

+Brian Ripley requested that I resubmit this package immediately as I had inadvertently included duplicate titles for certain vignettes.
+As such, this release comes shortly after a previous release.

 ## Downstream dependencies
 There are currently no downstream dependencies for this package.